isomerpages/pa-cdcne/_events/Upcoming Events/Healthier Together @ Tampines.md

 </div>
 <p>Join us on 17-18 August 2024 at Our Tampines Hub for Healthier Together
-@ Tampines, a vibrant event dedicated to promoting health and wellness in our community.
-This two-day event offers:</p>
+@ Tampines, a vibrant event dedicated to promoting health and wellness in our community.</p>
-<p><strong>1)</strong>  <strong>A one-stop access</strong> to health, care,
-and support services tailored to every life stage.
-Dedicated zones for Children, Youth, Families, and Seniors.</p>
-<p><strong>2)</strong>  <strong>Access to functional and fall-risks screening.</strong>
+<p>This two-day event offers a<strong> one-stop access to health, care, and support services in Tampines tailored to different life stage.
+Access to functional and fall-risks screening as well as Exclusive Discounts on Health Products offers</strong>
 </p>
-<p><strong>3) Exclusive Discounts and Health Products:</strong> Enjoy special
-offers on a wide range of health products at Our Tampines Hub.</p>
-<p>Journey to Wellness: Complete the "Journey to Wellness" activity card
-during the event and redeem a gift worth over $10.</p>
-<p>Scan the QR code to embark on your journey to wellness and discover how
+<p>Sign up now to embark on your journey to wellness and discover how you
-you can make healthier choices for a better tomorrow.
-Don’t miss this opportunity to connect, learn, and thrive together on 17-18 August 2024 at Our Tampines Hub!</p>
+can make healthier choices for a better tomorrow.
+Complete the "Journey to Wellness" activity card during the event and redeem a gift worth over
+$10.
+Don’t miss this opportunity to connect, learn, and thrive together.</p>